 Overhang = 0.5 feet or 6 inches

-Therefore, to achieve a 1-foot overhang on a 6:12 pitched roof with a run of 12 feet, you would need to extend the roof 6 inches beyond the exterior wall.
+Therefore, to achieve a 1-foot overhang on a 6:12 pitched roof with a run of 12 feet, you would need to extend the rooftop 6 inches beyond the exterior wall.

-For more details visit the International Association of Certified Home Inspectors,(https://www.nachi.org/roof-slope-pitch.htm) who have provided more details about measuring roof slope and pitch.
+For more details, visit the International Association of Certified Home Inspectors (https://www.nachi.org/roof-slope-pitch.htm), which provides more details about measuring roof slope and pitch.

 Considerations:

-1. Choose a Material that can withstand the harsh climate of your locality.
-For instance, stainless steel and wood won’t corrode and is practical for homes or structures near when your home is near a beach location as
+1. Choose a material that can withstand the harsh climate of your locality.
+For instance, stainless steel and wood won’t corrode and are practical for homes or structures near when your home is near a beach location.

 2. The desired amount of shading and minimizing glare.